 We admit these products are appealing; they smell great and the simplicity can be refreshing after confronting routine after routine that seems too complicated or confusing.
 If only fragrance were skin care and if oils were all it took to have great skin, we'd be all set.
 Alas, that’s far from being the case and between this fact and Rodin's high prices, these products don't deserve serious consideration.

-For more information about Rodin Olio Lusso, visit www.oliolusso.com.
+For more information about Rodin Olio Lusso, owned as of late 2014 by Estee Lauder, visit www.oliolusso.com.